rust-lang/book/src/ch12-01-accepting-command-line-arguments.md

 First, we bring the `std::env` module into scope with a `use` statement so we can use its `args` function.
 Notice that the `std::env::args` function is nested in two levels of modules.
-As we discussed in Chapter 7, in cases where the desired function is nested in more than one module, it’s conventional to bring the parent module into scope rather than the function.
+As we discussed in [Chapter 7][ch7-idiomatic-use]<!-- ignore -->, in cases where the desired function is nested in more than one module, it’s conventional to bring the parent module into scope rather than the function.
 By doing so, we can easily use other functions from `std::env`.
 It’s also less ambiguous than adding `use std::env::args` and then calling the function with just `args`, because `args` might easily be mistaken for a function that’s defined in the current module.

 > ### The `args` Function and Invalid Unicode
 >